Revisiting Face Forgery Detection: From Facial Representation to Forgery Detection: FFD Workflow and Method

 where $N$ is the total number of face images, $y_i$ is the label for the $i$-th image (with $1$ for fake and $0$ for real), and $\mathbb{I}$ is the indicator function returning $1$ if true and $0$ otherwise.

-Note that the method above for finding the $\tau_{ot}$ resembles a white-box scenario.
-When the predicted probabilities of all images are unknown but the overall ACC is available, we can still approximate the optimal threshold by searching over $\tau \in [0,1]$ with a defined step size.
-Moreover, the comparison of $\tau=0.5$ and $\tau=\tau_{ot}$ in Table~\ref{tab:inference} indicates that $\tau_{ot}$ from one cross-dataset can significantly improve the ACC of other datasets, underscoring the critical role of optimized thresholds in FFD applications.
+Moreover, comparison of $\tau=0.5$ and $\tau=\tau_{ot}^{UTOM}$ in Table~\ref{tab:inference} indicates that $\tau_{ot}^{UTOM}$ from one cross-dataset can significantly improve ACC of other unseen datasets, underscoring the critical role of optimized thresholds in FFD applications.

-As mentioned in the Uncertainty-based Fusion Module of Section~\ref{sec:uncertainty}, the class probabilities amplified by \textit{Softmax} can cause the model to be overly confident in its predictions, even when it is wrong.
-To mitigate this, we propose introducing the uncertainty $u$ to adjust the probability $p$, which is crucial for improving the reliability of the predictions.
-Moreover, we devise a threshold optimization mechanism where dividing $p$ by $u$ yields the adjusted probability $p'$, \ie, $p' = p/u$, which enhances $p$ with high confidence (low uncertainty) and reduces $p$ with low confidence (high uncertainty), as shown in Figure~\ref{fig:framework}(right-bottom).
-Based on the adjusted probability $p'$, we recompute the optimal threshold using Equations~\ref{eq:uncertainty} and~\ref{eq:ACC} to improve the reliability of FFD models in final discriminant results.
-For more comparisons, please refer to Section~\ref{sec:inference-experiment}.